filipbudisa/Kusur/README.md

 H2 web console is also enabled by default and accessible at ```/console```.
 This can be disabled by setting ```spring.h2.console.enabled``` to false.

+## Logging
+Logs are stored in the ```log``` directory.
+Info and error logs are created.
+Info logs get filled when users and transactions are created, deleted or changed.

+Error logs are filled with all errors.
+Additionally, on **data** errors, the request body is appended, and on **json** errors, the thrown exception message is appended.
+See [REST API](#rest-api) for all error types.

 # Compiling, running, testing
 Standard maven project: